 Causes of Yeast Infections

-Yeast infections are caused by an overgrowth of Candida and can occur on the genitals of women, men and babies, as well as in the mouth (called thrush), or in the folds of warm, moist skin (x).
+Overgrowth of Candida causes yeast infections and occurs on the genitals of women, men and babies, as well as in the mouth (called thrush) or in the folds of warm, moist skin. (x)

-Vaginal yeast infections happen as a result of the Candida in the vagina growing unchecked (x).
-When the chemistry in the vaginal area is disrupted, it will change the natural balance that prevents an overgrowth of yeast.
-Men can also suffer from yeast infections of the scrotum and penis, although it is not as prevalent as with women (x).
+Vaginal yeast infections happen because of the Candida in the vagina growing unchecked. (x) When the chemistry in the vaginal area becomes disrupted, it will change the natural balance that prevents an overgrowth of yeast.
+Men can also suffer from yeast infections of the scrotum and penis, although it is not as prevalent as women. (x)

-Imbalances can be caused by hormonal changes during the menstrual cycle, antibiotic consumption, cortisone injections, pregnancy, uncontrolled diabetes, a weakened immune system or a natural reaction to the genital chemistry of another person (x).
+The natural imbalance happens because of hormonal changes, menstrual cycle, antibiotic consumption, cortisone injections, pregnancy, uncontrolled diabetes, a weakened immune system or a natural reaction to the genital chemistry of another person. (x)

-While yeast infections are not a sexually transmitted disease, they can be triggered by sexual contact.
+While yeast infections are not a sexually transmitted disease, sexual contact can trigger the condition.
 Each person has a unique PH balance and genital chemistry.
-Introducing a new set of healthy genital yeast and bacteria may result in a bad reaction.
-This reaction can lead to yeast infections due to the natural balance being disrupted (x).
+Introducing a new set of healthy genital yeast and bacteria may cause an adverse reaction.
+This reaction can lead to yeast infections because of the natural balance becoming disrupted. (x)

 A weak immune system may cause oral or genital yeast infections in all age groups.
-Poor eating habits and large amounts of sugar tend to be the cause of thrush in children or adults.
-High levels of stress, especially when paired with minimal amounts of sleep, can also cause yeast infections in adults (x).
+Poor eating habits and large amounts of sugar cause thrush in children or adults.
+High levels of stress, especially when paired with minimal amounts of sleep, can also cause yeast infections in adults. (x)

-Once a person has developed a yeast infection, it is easier for the body to become infected again, even though the person may have been cured.
-Some forms of yeast infections are harder to treat than others.
-In this case, it is often due to being infected with a more rare form of Candida (x).
+Once a person develops a yeast infection, it is easier for the body to become infected again, even though the person got rid of the condition.
+Some forms of yeast infections are more challenging to treat than others.
+In this case, it is often because of being infected with a more rare form of Candida. (x)

 Yeast Infection Remedies

 The severity of the yeast infection determines how long they will last and which treatment will be most effective.
-Generally, a simple infection will clear up within seven days with the proper treatment.
-Yeast infections are common and easy to treat, though there may be some instances where the infection is more stubborn than usual (x).
+Generally, a superficial infection will clear up within seven days with the proper treatment.
+Yeast infections are common and easy to treat, though there may be some instances where the condition is more stubborn than usual. (x)

 Mild infections can resolve without treatment over time; however, it is extremely rare.
-You should always treat a yeast infection to keep it from spreading or getting worse.
-The longer a yeast infection is left untreated, the easier it is for a similar infection to take root after it has been healed (x).
+It would be best always to treat your yeast infection to keep it from spreading or getting worse.
+The longer you leave a yeast infection untreated, the easier it is for a similar condition to take root once it has healed. (x)

-Treating yeast infections help to soothe the irritated area and restore the balance of bacteria and yeast in the affected area.
-Some common medications include (x):
+Treating yeast infections helps to soothe the irritated area and restore the balance of bacteria and yeast in the affected area.
+Some common medications include: (x)